GULPS: Two-Qubit Gate Synthesis via Linear Programming for Heterogeneous Instruction Sets: Introduction

 \section{Introduction}

-Two-qubit interactions are fundamental to quantum circuits.
-Beyond generating entanglement, they are crucial for implementing a wide array of quantum algorithms, decomposing high-level unitaries, and mapping these decompositions onto hardware via SWAP operations.
-For example, variational algorithms exploit two-qubit operations to simulate two-body Hamiltonian terms, while algorithms such as Shor’s and Grover’s eventually decompose into sequences of controlled-phase two-qubit gates through methods like the Cosine-Sine or Quantum Shannon decompositions~\cite{shende2005synthesis, drury2008constructive, saeedi2010block, wierichs2025recursive}.
+Two-qubit interactions are the primary nonlocal resource in quantum circuits.
+Beyond generating entanglement, they dominate the cost of implementing algorithmic primitives, decomposing larger unitaries, and routing circuits across hardware with limited connectivity.
+Variational algorithms use them to simulate two-body Hamiltonian terms; algorithms such as Shor's and Grover's compile through generic decompositions (Cosine--Sine, Quantum Shannon) into sequences of controlled-phase operations~\cite{shende2005synthesis, drury2008constructive, saeedi2010block, wierichs2025recursive}.

-Recent advancements in hardware have led to the emergence of increasingly heterogeneous quantum instruction set architectures (ISA).
-Modern superconducting qubit platforms routinely implement multiple types of two-qubit interactions, including iSWAP (mediated by microwave photon exchange) and CZ (phase accumulation on the $|f\rangle$ state)~\cite{krantz_quantum_2019}.
-Advanced techniques such as frame tracking have enabled standard cross-resonance gates to be transformed into general SU(4) operators, substantially widening the set of available gate primitives~\cite{wei2024native}.
-In addition, the development of fractional~\cite{perez_error-divisible_2023, almeida_fractional_2024} and continuous gates~\cite{foxen2020demonstrating, scarato2025realizing, sugawara20254, yale2025realization} provide clear evidence of the progress in hardware capabilities.

-Historically, compilation and synthesis have been framed primarily in terms of the CNOT gate—a convention that worked well when systems were built around CZ or cross-resonance basis gates.
-Despite the increasing hardware diversity, synthesis techniques have largely remained confined to this CNOT-centric view~\cite{vatan_optimal_2004, madden_best_2022}.
-While analytical compilation methods exist for specific families of gates (such as the B-gate, the XX-family, iSWAP, and $\sqrt{\text{iSWAP}}$), they do not fully exploit the potential of a heterogeneous set of two-qubit interactions.
-Access to a diverse basis not only reduces the number of operations required for circuit synthesis but also enables smaller gate angles to lower overall decomposition costs, more flexible parameterized circuit (PQC) ansätze for variational problems, and more advanced circuit routing strategies~\cite{lao_designing_2021, javadi_improving_2023, mckinney2024mirage, kalloor2024quantum}.

-Current numerical synthesis methods can handle these varied bases to some extent; however, they will ultimately struggle with scalability as the instruction sets become increasingly heterogeneous~\cite{rakyta2022approaching, younis_qfast_2020, smith_leap_2022, nemkov_efficient_2023}.
-This limitation highlights the urgent need for novel approaches that can efficiently leverage the full ISAs available in modern quantum hardware architectures.

-In this work, we introduce \textbf{GULPS}, a robust compiler technique that scales to arbitrarily complex instruction sets by breaking a large, intractable optimization into a series of smaller, independently solvable subproblems.
-Our synthesis approach views the implementation of a target two-qubit unitary as traversing a trajectory in the space of gate invariants that move from the identity to the target unitary.
-This is motivated by continuous parameterizations of gate invariants, described by a Cartan ``flow'' using a time-dependent control Hamiltonian~\cite{zhang_geometric_2003}.
-Rather than attempting to solve the global synthesis problem in one shot, GULPS decomposes it into a sequence of depth-two segments, each synthesized using a linear program with appropriate basis gates chosen from the ISA.